legionus/procmail-rs/Documentation/Compatibility.md

-Reserved procmail variables `DEFAULT`, `ORGMAIL`, `COMSAT`, `DELIVERED`, `DROPPRIVS`, `LOCKSLEEP`, `LOG`, `MSGPREFIX`, `NORESRETRY`, `PROCMAIL_OVERFLOW`, `SHELLMETAS`, `SUSPEND`, `SENDMAIL`, `SENDMAILFLAGS`, and `SHIFT` are rejected by name.
+Reserved procmail variables `DEFAULT`, `ORGMAIL`, `COMSAT`, `DELIVERED`, `DROPPRIVS`, `LOCKSLEEP`, `LOG`, `MSGPREFIX`, `NORESRETRY`, `PROCMAIL_OVERFLOW`, `SHELLMETAS`, `SUSPEND`, `SENDMAIL`, `SENDMAILFLAGS`, and `SHIFT`, as well as the project-reserved `LIMIT_RC_SIZE`, are rejected by name.
 Forward actions beginning with `!` are also rejected.
 This makes unsupported behavior visible instead of silently assigning it another meaning.

 ## Deliberate differences